F7FF/boringinstaller/README.md

 # boringinstaller
 A boring way to quickly install a preconfigured Arch desktop.

 *In its current state, this script is very VERY new and contains a lot of bugs.
-It can get to a stable desktop, but Nvidia GPU drivers need more configuring - be wary!*
+Don't use it unless you're already familiar with Arch and can fix it!*

 ## But why?
 This installer is intended to take a relatively modern desktop/laptop with a blankable disk (see requirements) and make a pre-configured Arch KDE system.
 I've left a lot of documentation to help explain the process and the choices that I made.